hunterjsb/wando-warden/README.md

 # Warden Terminal Camera Truck Detection

-wando-warden can watch terminal cameras (such as those at Wando Welch), read the timestamp from the image, and counts the number of trucks.
+wando-warden can watch terminal cameras (such as those at Wando Welch), read the timestamp from the image, and count the number of trucks.

 ![wando-maingate](https://github.com/hunterjsb/wando-warden/assets/69213737/9e76295c-f2f1-4e44-8978-61d2d6dfbbe1)